usdot-jpo-ode/jpo-cvdp/docs/testing.md

 You can confirm PPM operations in two ways:

-- Return to the PPM shell and examine the output; it should behave based on PPM configuration settings and the test BSMs.
+- Open the information log file in an editor and inspect the output.
+The `[datetimestamp] [info] BSM` messages should describe the actions the PPM is taking based on the input.
 - Return to the simulated ODE consumer shell and examine the output JSON; this is more difficult because the JSON does not render well on the screen.

 ## Testing All Capabilities